 Travel & Tourism

-1. Why do you think people decide to spend their holidays in very strange and
+1. Why do you think people decide to

 unconventional places?